Install Swilly to the home screen

 What happens when you lose signal

-Live logging is offline-first within an in-progress point.
-Tap events queue locally in the browser and the score header shows an Offline indicator.
-Keep logging — the queue drains automatically as soon as connectivity returns, even if you background the tab or close it.
+Live logging is offline-safe for a whole game, not just a single point.
+Every event you tap (including closing points, setting lines, and adjusting the score) queues locally in the browser, and the score header shows an Offline indicator.
+You can log an entire game with no signal: the queue drains automatically as soon as connectivity returns, even if you background the tab or close it.
+Nothing is lost.

 Pages you’ve already visited stay readable (the service worker caches the shell).
 New navigations to pages you haven’t loaded yet show a friendly You’re offline screen until the network comes back.